All Episodes

 Right.

-And uh by which I take it you meant whether it was emotionally difficult to saw another guy's head off.
+And by which I take it you meant whether it was emotionally difficult to saw another guy's head off.

 Right.

-Uh but his answer.
+But his answer.

-He said, Oh, oh no, I had sharp knives.
+He said, oh, oh, no, I had sharp knives.

-But we had many short knives.
+But we had many sharp knives.

 It was easy.